yug-am/Crypto_time_analysis/README.md

 - Decryption
 - Key size

-This is aimed at the recreation of  the graph in [Cryptography Book](#cryptography-book) Chapter 6: Public Key Crptography and RSA, Page 79.
+This is aimed at the recreation of  the graph in [Cryptography Book](#cryptography-book) Chapter 6: Public Key Cryptography and RSA, Page 79, Figure 6.4.

 ## Features
-- Saves and read data from respective data files in data_dump.
+- Saves and read data from respective data files in data_dump directory.
-- Ability to set starting key size, key size range, no of iterations per key size, time unit and y axis ticks(labels).
+- Ability to set starting key size, key size range, no of iterations per key size, time unit and y-axis ticks(labels).

 ## Output